rust-lang/rfcs/text/0000-target-tier-policy.md

     developers to make target-specific fixes.)
 - All tier 2 requirements apply.

-A tier 1 target may be demoted if it no longer meets these requirements.
+A tier 1 target may be demoted if it no longer meets these requirements but still meets the requirements for a lower tier.
 Any proposal for demotion of a tier 1 target requires a full RFC process, with approval by the compiler and release teams.
 Any such proposal will be communicated widely to the Rust community, both when initially proposed and before being dropped from a stable release.
 A tier 1 target is highly unlikely to be directly removed without first being demoted to tier 2 or tier 3.

 ### Tier 1 with host tools